a11ywatch/crawler/README.md

 # crawler

-crawls web pages to gather all possible pages/urls
+crawls websites to gather all possible urls

 ## Getting Started